 Nancy, capital of the Dukes of Lorraine is famous throughout Europe for its UNESCO World Heritage squares, dating from the 18th Century.

-Nancy has improved over the last 20 years with a complete refurbishment of its old town, making the Lorraine capital an even more pleasant place to stay.
+Over the last 30 years, the city underwent a complete refurbishment of its old town, making the Lorraine capital an even more pleasant place to stay.
 Beautiful squares and buildings reveal a rich historical past, when the independent Duchy of Lorraine was coveted by the Kings of France and Austrian Habsburg.
 The School of Nancy played a major role in the development of Art Nouveau in Europe.

 The city of Metz